Skip to content

 Manuscripts in Preparation

-- Armstrong, T., Reed, J & Olatunji, B. O. (in preparation).
-Anxiety sensitivity potentiates fear learning in veterans with combat-related PTSD symptoms: evidence from self-report and pupillometry.
+- Armstrong, T., Federman, S & Olatunji, B. O. (under review).
+Anxiety sensitivity mediates fear learning in veterans with combat-related PTSD symptoms: evidence from self-report and pupillometry.
+OSF

 - Armstrong, T. (November 2016).
 Learning to look away: The acquisition of oculomotor avoidance and its relation to disgust sensitivity.
 In T. Armstrong (Chair), The role of disgust in psychopathology: New insights from contemporary learning theory.
 Symposium held at Association for Behavioral and Cognitive Therapies annual conference, New York, NY.